perrycate/tldr/posts/peak.md

 ## Mental Representations

-As we get better at something, our brains get better at recognizing patterns and encoding information.
+As we get better at a task, our brains get better at recognizing patterns and encoding information related to that task.

-Mental representations tend to be preexisting information (faces, combinations of muscle movements, board positions, whatever) stored in long term memory.
-  * Makes it easy to recall and apply without using up our finite short term mental capacity
+#### Our short-term memory is really bad
+ * We can only hold about 7 things in our mind at once.
+    * Most people can repeat back a string of 7 digits (plus or minus one) immediately after hearing them, but no more.
+    * This appears to be a general limit
+    * Makes it impossible to focus on many things at once.
+Some examples:
+       * Notes in a song
+       * Positions in a football play
+       * Sequence of movements to shoot a 3-point goal

+#### Mental Representations get around these limitations
+ * As we practice a skill, our brain rewires itself to recognize common patterns and leverage long-term memory.
+ * **Mental Representations**: Adaptations that occur in our brain to aid the brain in performing some task.
+ * This is why, when we walk, we don't have to focus on extending and flexing our leg muscles.
+    * We decide we want to walk somewhere, and our legs know what to do.
+    * Our brain has stored the necessary sequence of movements in long-term memory, so we don't have to use up precious slots in short-term memory just to walk properly.
+ * Types of mental representations vary greatly, and are a relatively new field of study.
+ * In general, they are what allow complicated tasks to become second nature to experts.

 Examples:
  * Chess grandmasters